DockYard/ember-in-viewport/README.md

   NOTE: If using IntersectionObserver (default), viewportSpy wont put too much of a tax on your application.
 However, for browsers (Safari) that don't currently support IntersectionObserver, we fallback to rAF.
 Depending on your use case, the default of `false` may be acceptable.

+- `viewportScrollDirection: boolean`

+  Default: `true`

+  When `true`, the Mixin enables listening to the `didScroll` hook.
+This will become by default false in a future major release

 - `viewportScrollSensitivity: number`

   Default: `1`